 Consent to participate in research is one of the cornerstones of the ethical conduct of research involving Humans.
 Investigators must assure the consent document provides adequate information about the research and is written in a way comprehensible to the potential subject.
-The HSPP website offers a variety of templates to assist investigators developing assent documents (children under 18), consent documents (adults, including surrogacy) and parental permission documents.
-Go to https://research.rutgers.edu/researcher-support/research-compliance/human-subjects-protection-program-toolkit to choose the template that best meets the needs of your study.
+The HRPP website offers a variety of templates to assist investigators developing assent documents (children under 18), consent documents (adults, including surrogacy) and parental permission documents.
+Go to Human Research Protection Program Toolkit | Rutgers Research to choose the template that best meets the needs of your study.
 Templates include suggested consent language and documentation requirements.

 Investigators must also assure that the consent process-from recruitment to enrollment, and through participation to the end of participation-is conducted in a way that lends itself to voluntariness of enrollment, as well as, continuation in or withdrawal from the study by the adequate, accurate and timely exchange of information between investigator and subject.
 Note that the consent process is distinct from the consent document.
 Describe the process of consent in the protocol.
-The IRB will review both the document(s) and the process to assess adequacy of information, comprehensibility of document(s) provided, and voluntariness of the process of consent.
+The IRB will review both the document(s) and the process to assess adequacy of information, comprehensibility of document(s)

+provided, and voluntariness of the process of consent.